Pauline Chalamet: 2020–present

 In 2019, Chalamet was cast as Joanne in the Judd Apatow comedy The King of Staten Island, which premiered in 2020.
 That same year, she co-founded the production company Gummy Films with Rachel Walden and Luca Balser.
 In 2020, she appeared as Sveta in two episodes of the French webseries Les Engagés.
 On October 14, 2020, Variety reported that Chalamet was set to star as Kimberly, "the valedictorian of a working-class public high school in a humble Arizona suburb", in Mindy Kaling's comedy The Sex Lives of College Girls for HBO Max.
 The series premiered on November 18, 2021, with the second season being released on November 17, 2022.

 In 2023, through Gummy Films, Chalamet co-produced the short film Lemon Tree, directed by fellow founder Rachel Walden.
 The short premiered during Cannes' Directors' Fortnight.
 She starred in the film What Doesn't Float, which she also co-produced, directed by Gummy Films' co-founder Luca Balser.
-The film premiered on June 10, 2023 at the Lighthouse International Film Festival.
+The film premiered on June 10, 2023, at the Lighthouse International Film Festival.
 In September 2023, Chalamet starred in the Meet Cute podcast series Kerri, and was honored by the Creative Coalition at the 2023 Television Humanitarian Awards.

 She appeared as Paola in Iris Brey's Split, a French television series, alongside Alma Jodorowsky and Jehnny Beth.
 The show premiered on November 24, 2023.
 Sex is Comedy, a documentary based on the work done by the intimacy coordinator on the show, also featured Chalamet.

-In 2024 she appeared as Leah in Nathan Silver's comedy film, Between the Temples.
+In 2024, she appeared as Leah in Nathan Silver's comedy film, Between the Temples.
 David Ehrlich of IndieWire, described her cameo in the film as "laugh-out-loud", while Laura Bradley of The Daily Beast, called it "gloriously twisted."
 In 2025, Chalamet produced and starred in the short film Tell Me More alongside Ruth Negga and Irène Jacob.
 The film, made in collaboration with French fashion brand Patou, was directed by Chalamet's partner, Rhys Raiskin and was inspired by the films of the French New Wave in particular the Agnès Varda film Cleo from 5 to 7 (1962).
 As a member of the Creative Coalition, Chalamet joined other actors on Capitol Hill to meet with members of congress to advocate for funding the National Endowment for the Arts.
 She further defended the program on an op-ed for The Hollywood Reporter.

 Chalamet will next appear in Steve Pink's thriller, Terrestrial, alongside Jermaine Fowler.
 She also serves as producer through Gummy Films.
-She is also set to appear in The Devil Wears Prada 2, a sequel to the 2006 comedy-drama film The Devil Wears Prada.
+She also appears in The Devil Wears Prada 2, a sequel to the 2006 comedy-drama film The Devil Wears Prada.
+Chalamet is set to star in Switch an independent series, alongside Coral Peña.
 In February 2024, she began filming Antonin Peretjatko's next film, as of yet untitled.